 GG4, also known as Gorilla Glue, Original Glue, and Gorilla Glue #4, was the best phenotype of a strain bred by the founders of Nevada's GG Strains, Josey Whales and Lone Watty.

 Whales and Watty's original strain was the result of an accidental cross of Sour Dubb and Chem Sister, a popular phenotype of notable high-THC strain Chemdog.
-When Whales' friend and fellow breeder Mardogg cultivated four phenotypes, Whales decided on #4 as the winning Gorilla Glue strain.
+When Whales' friend and fellow breeder Mardogg cultivated four phenotypes, Whales decided on #4 as the winning GG4 strain.

 Gorilla Glue is a trademarked brand of adhesive, and its makers settled a lawsuit with GG Strains, which can no longer market the weed under the original name.